-Two athletes were hit by a truck and injured riding mopeds on North Shaw.
-Four people killed, two injured when gunman opens fire in Northern California.
+Two athletes were hit by a truck and injured riding mopeds on North Shaw Lane.
+Four people killed and two people were injured when a gunman opened fire in Northern California.
 Are you ready for some ribs or some brisket?
-A new BBQ joint opens up in Okemos, Saddleback BBQ.
-Australia legalizes same sex marriage resulting in a huge celebration.
+A new BBQ joint opens in Okemos.
+Australia legalizes same-sex marriage resulting in a huge celebration.

 Herbison Road can be found on the southern border of DeWitt.
 Alongside it runs a few parks, DeWitt high school and the Prairie Creek Golf Course, which have all been there for years.
 However, there is now a new attraction to Herbison Road, a bike path.
 “The path is part of the City of DeWitt’s non-motorized master plan that was created in 1998,” said City Administrator Daniel Coss.
 “The Herbison Road path was a priority to connect the DeWitt Sports Park to the DeWitt Schools campus and make a connection to DeWitt Township.”

 Connecting a community is what the city council is all about in DeWitt, and that is what council members, such as Dave Hunsaker, look for in the job.

 The City of Dewitt, Dewitt Township and the Clinton County Road Commission have come together to provide walking and biking paths throughout Dewitt Township.
 Dewitt Township is calling it the Non-Motorized Transportation Plan, which will be making walking and biking much more desired modes of transportation.

 “The township adopted a non-motorized transportation plan in 2013, so this is one of the projects that was identified on that plan,” said Rod Taylor, Dewitt Township manager.
 We started working on it in a concentrated fashion in 2015.”